-A nominal trust duty of USD200 is payable on the establishment of a new trust.
+A nominal trust duty is payable on the establishment of a new trust.

-Professional services providers acting as trustee of a trust will be subject to payroll tax to the extent they have employees rendering services to the trustee wholly or mainly in the BVI.
+Professional services providers acting as trustees of a trust will be subject to payroll tax to the extent they have employees rendering services to the trustee wholly or mainly in the BVI.
 However, these charges are imposed on the trustee in its personal capacity as an employer and cannot be satisfied from the assets of the trust.

-24. Are foreign trusts, private foundations, etc recognised?
+23. Are foreign trusts, private foundations, etc recognised?